ddella/PHP8-Nginx/README.md

 ```

 # Container size
-The size of the container is only ~30MB.
+The size of the container is only ~36   MB.

 # Troubleshooting ONLY